mikegagnon/tic-tac-toe/README.md

 A JavaScript project walk-through for novice programmers.

-In this project you will develop an unbeatable AI for Tic Tac Tow.
+In this project you will develop an unbeatable AI for Tic Tac Toe.
 [Check it out](https://mikegagnon.github.io/tic-tac-toe/).